Dyatlov Pass Incident: An Unexplained Mountain Mystery

 Just a set of strange happenings with logical explanations that nonetheless make this case intriguing and fascinating all these years later.

-If you are as intrigued by this case as I was and want to formulate your own opinion, then I highly recommend the website linked below, which is dedicated to the Dyatlov Pass Incident.
-It contains many original details and documents such as the autopsy reports, diary and photographs of the bodies as they were found.
+If you are as intrigued by this case as I was and want to formulate your own opinion, then I highly recommend the website and book linked below, which are dedicated to the Dyatlov Pass Incident.
+They contain many original details and documents such as the autopsy reports, diary and photographs of the bodies as they were found.

 Questions & Answers